St. Marys River (Michigan–Ontario): Canal

 The Edison Sault Power Canal is used to power the Saint Marys Falls Hydropower Plant at its eastern end.
 The canal separated downtown Sault Ste.
 Marie, Michigan, from its mainland, making it an island.
 It was begun in September 1898 as the Michigan Lake Superior Power Company Canal, but completed by Edison Sault Electric Company in June 1902.
 Measured from its headgates to its end at the power plant, it is 2.25 mi in length, between 200. and 220. ft wide, and 24 ft deep.
 The water runs down the canal at speeds upwards of 7 mph.

 Locks

 The American Soo Locks are the major transportation route around the St. Marys Rapids, but the Canadian Sault Ste.
-Marie Canal is still used by recreational and tour boats.
+Marie Canal is still used by recreational and tour boats on account of its smaller size, simpler procedures, and additional mooring lines to support small craft.
+By agreement, traffic may use either country's locks without passports.

 Other works

 A set of compensating works are located at the mouth of the rapids, which are used to control the outflow of water from Lake Superior.
-The works consists of 16 gates, half of which are on the American side, and the other half on the Canadian side of the river.
-They were completed between 1901 and 1921.
+Completed between 1901 and 1921, the works were built to provide greater supply of the rivers flow through the three hydroelectric plants and locks on the river.
 This flow is controlled by the International Joint Commission.
+The works consists of 16 sluice gates, half of which are on the American side, and the other half on the Canadian side of the river.
+On average, upwards of 93% of the river's flow is diverted by the compensating works to power generation and navigational uses.

-A concrete berm was constructed along the north side of the rapids as remedial works to protect fish spawning habitat from lower outflow through the rapids.
-This was due, in part, to an increase of water outflow from the three hydroelectric dams.
+Because all of the other gates are periodically closed, totally dewatering the rapids, a concrete berm was constructed in 1985 along the north side of the rapids south of Whitefish Island as remedial works to protect fish spawning habitat from lower outflow through the rapids due to the operation of the compensation works.
+The berm begins at Gate #1 of the compensating works so as to retain the ability to provide a dedicated flow over the fish spawning habitat, independent of water supply over the rest of the rapids.